expertanalytics/rasputin/README.md

 # Rasputin

 Rasputin can convert a point set of (x,y,z) coordinates to a triangulatd irregular network.
-Specifically, it has been developed to convert raster dems (digital elevation models) into a simplified triangulated surface mesh.
+Specifically, it has been developed to convert raster dems (digital elevation models) into simplified triangulated surface meshes.
 The `rasputin_triangulate` program can read `GeoTIFF` files and construct surface meshes in the `off` format.

 ## Implementation strategy